 New Product Registrations

-• An Investigator IND – submitted by a physician who both initiates and conducts an investigation, and under whose immediate direction the investigational drug is administered or dispensed.
+- An investigator IND – submitted by a physician who both initiates and investigates, and under whose immediate direction the investigational drug is administered or dispensed.

 All types of IND application must contain information in three broad areas:

-Once the IND application has been submitted there is a 30 calendar day wait, whilst the FDA performs a safety evaluation before clinical studies may be initiated.
+Once the IND application has been submitted there is a 30-calendar day wait period whilst the FDA performs a safety evaluation before clinical studies may be initiated.

-Woodley BioReg supports clients conducting, and planning to conduct, clinical trials in Europe and the USA, through a compilation of documentation and IND / CTA submissions, advice on regulatory strategies and project planning and management.
+Woodley BioReg supports clients conducting, and planning to conduct, clinical trials in Europe and the USA, from the collation of information, agency meetings and negotiations through to the compilation and submission of IND / CTA / IMPD applications.
+WBR prides itself on providing the highest quality strategic advice and project planning and management.